Hence07/voyage-prework-tier2-mapbox-api-/README.md

 Hi,  This is Prudence Codjia and I am honored to be accepted in this cohort 11 voyage at Chingu.
 In this project, i will be building a mapbox api of my city, Laurel MD.
-I will be using React framework for the frontend , Html, Css, Bootstrap, Node.js, and Express.
+I will be using simple html, css, bootstrap and js.